Tauffer-Consulting/domino-docs/docs/pieces/create_pieces.md

 <summary>Save files in a shared storage</summary>

 Pieces can save files in a shared storage, to be used as input to downstream Pieces, by saving them under `self.results_path`.
 The `self.results_path` points to a shared storage path specific for that Piece, and it is automatically created when the Piece is executed.

+**Important: To use this feature your workflow should be configured to use a shared storage.**

 ```python